 Explore FREE downloadable educational materials.

-According to the package insert, RotaTeq vaccine will prevent about 74 percent of rotavirus cases, about 98 percent of severe cases, and about 96 percent of hospitalizations due to rotavirus.
+According to the package insert1, RotaTeq vaccine will prevent about 74 percent of rotavirus cases, about 98 percent of severe cases, and about 96 percent of hospitalizations due to rotavirus.

 No efficacy or safety information is available on the use of RotaTeq in immunocompromised infants as this was not evaluated in clinical trials.
 Safety and efficacy information is also unavailable for use of the vaccine in infants with a history of gastrointestinal disease, including those with chronic diarrhea, acute gastrointestinal illness, history of congenital abdominal disorders, abdominal surgery, or failure to thrive.

 RotaTeq may not prevent diarrhea or vomiting caused by viruses other than the rotavirus strains covered within the vaccine.

 According to the package insert2, from infancy through one year, ROTARIX efficacy against severe rotavirus gastroenteritis was 84.7 percent in infants who received two vaccine doses, and 81 percent among those receiving one dose.
 ROTARIX efficacy against hospitalizations for rotavirus gastroenteritis through one year was 85 percent in infants receiving two vaccine doses and 80.8 percent among those receiving one dose.